Trauma

 Psychotherapy:

-Psychotherapy is an effective treatment approach for trauma that helps individuals process the traumatic event in a safe and supportive environment.
-Cognitive Behavioral Therapy (CBT) is a common form of psychotherapy that can help individuals identify and change unhelpful thought patterns, behaviors, and emotions associated with the trauma.
+Psychotherapy is effective, allowing individuals to process traumatic events in a safe, supportive environment.
+Cognitive Behavioral Therapy (CBT) is one of the types of trauma therapy we offer to help identify and change unhelpful thought patterns.

 Therapy as a treatment can help with: